 We provide Strut Repairs or Replacements at GC Automotive & Performance

 Your struts are vital to vehicle safety and the comfort you experience while driving!
-Most of our Jamesburg & Marlboro Township drivers don't understand that a bad strut can increase the distance you need to stop your car or truck, now that is putting the need for keeping your struts in good working order in proper perspective!
-Here at GC Automotive & Performance we typically have drivers that don't know that bit of information nor what a strut actually does as it isn't used in casual conversation like brakes or tires and unless you need strut repair or replacement it isn't a concern for most people
+Most of our Jamesburg drivers don't understand that a bad strut can increase the distance you need to stop your vehicle and that is putting the need for keeping your struts in good working order a necessity!
+Here at GC Automotive & Performance we typically have drivers that don't know that bit of information nor what a strut actually does as it isn't used in casual conversation like brakes or tires.
+Unless you need strut repair or replacement it isn't a concern for most people

-Our mechanics here at GC Automotive & Performance in Jamesburg & Marlboro Township, NJ have been fixing struts on vehicles for many years and understand the complexity of your struts and how they work within the suspension system of your car or truck.
+Our mechanics here at GC Automotive & Performance in Jamesburg, NJ have been fixing struts on vehicles for many years and understand the complexity of your struts and how they work within the suspension system of your car or truck.
 We also understand just how important they are to your ability to drive safely in comfort.

 Your strut assemblies are under constant stress, even when the vehicle is just sitting.
 For this reason, rubber bushings that the strut pivots on have a tendency to wear out, causing squeaking sounds while turning or driving.
 If you notice your struts are noisy or your car doesn’t ride as smoothly as it should, have them replaced.
 Even if you haven’t noticed a reduction in ride quality, it’s a good idea to have them inspected regularly.
 They often fail slowly over time, and many people don’t realize their struts are bad until they can compare the ride quality after they’ve been replaced.